dividuum/info-beamer/doc/userguide.md

         video:draw(0, 0, WIDTH, HEIGHT)
     end

-`video` now contains a video object. `video:next` will read the next frame from video. `video:draw` will then display this frame.
+`video` now contains a video object.
+Calling `video:next` will read the next frame from video. `video:draw` will then display this frame.
 You'll notice that video playback will be too fast.
 Since `node.render` is called for each frame XXX wants to display, it's most likely that this function will be called 60 times per seconds (the refresh rate of your monitor).
 Likewise your video might have 25 frames per seconds.
 So you'll have to slow down decoding to the actual framerate of the video. `util.videoplayer` will do all of this for you:

     gl.setup(1024, 768)